w3f/research/docs/polkadot/Token Economics.md

 * Memory: 10 GB
 * State: 1 MB increase

-Each tx consumes some amount of these resources depending on its type, input arguments, and current state.
-Consequently we will classify transactions based on these parameters, and run tests to examine their typical resource usage.
-For simplicity, we decided to perform the analysis for the worst-case state for each transaction type, and make resource usage depend only on transaction type and input.
-We also don't inspect the precise input arguments but only look at their byte length.
+In principle, a tx consumes some amount of the last three resources depending on its length, type, input arguments, and current state.
+However, for simplicity we decided to consider, for each transaction type, only the worst-case state, and only the byte length of its input arguments.
+Consequently, we classify transactions based on length, type and argument length, and run tests (based on worst-case state) to examine their typical resource usage.

+For the time being, we are considering a model where every transaction within a block is processed in sequence.
+So, in order to ensure the block memory bound above, it is sufficient to ensure that each tx observes the memory bound.
+We make sure this is the case.
+However, in the future we may consider parallelism.

-To simplify our model further, we define a tx *weight* as a parameter that captures the time, memory and state resources of a tx.
-Specifically, we define a tx weight as the *max* of its typical time, memory and state usage, each measured as a fraction of the corresponding block limit.
+To simplify our model further, we define a tx *weight* as a parameter that captures the time usage and state increase of a tx.
+Specifically, we define a tx weight as the *max* of its typical time and state usage, each measured as a fraction of the corresponding block limit.
 Then, given a collection of txs, we will sum up their lengths on one hand, and their weights on the other hand, and we will allow them within the same block only if both limits are respected.
 This is a hard constraint on resource usage which must be respected in each block.

 We add a further constraint on resource usage.
 We distinguish between "normal" txs and "operational" txs, where the latter type corresponds to high-priority txs such a fisherman reports.
 A collection of normal txs is allowed within the same block only if both their sum of lengths and their sum of weights are below 75% of the respective limits.
 This is to ensure that each block has a guaranteed space for operational txs (at least 25% of resources).

 **Details about establishing typical resource usage for txs.** Length is easy to determine by inspection.
-For time and memory usage, we prepare the chain with the worst case state (the state for which the time and memory requirements to import this tx type should be the largest).
+For time and memory usage, we prepare the chain with the worst-case state (the state for which the time and memory requirements to import this tx type should be the largest).
 We generate 10k transactions for a given transaction type with input which should take the longest to import for that state, and we measure the mean and standard deviation for the resource usage with the Wasm environment.
 If the standard deviation is greater than 10% of the mean, we increase the sample space above 10k.
 Finally, state increase is by inspection, based on worst cases for a large sample of txs.

 ### Setting transaction fees